suborbital/docs/website/docs/compute/deployment/cloud-deployment/install-compute-in-your-cloud-environment.md

 pagination_next: null
 ---

-# Deploy Compute to your cloud environment
+# Install Compute in your cloud environment

 To install Compute in the cloud, you'll use the `subo` tool to automatically install Suborbital Compute into a Kubernetes cluster.
 You need to ensure you have some **pre-requisites** ready:

 1. Deploy a Kubernetes cluster into your cloud provider of choice (if you have a pre-existing one, that works too!).
    * [Ensure there is a storage class available in Kubernetes](https://kubernetes.io/docs/concepts/storage/storage-classes/).
 Some cloud providers such as AWS do not have a default storage class.
 See this great [GitLab guide on how to set up a storage class](https://docs.gitlab.com/charts/installation/storage.html#configuring-cluster-storage).